 - an immigration adviser helping with your application.

 You can apply online for most work visas.
 There are a few visas that you need to fill in a printed application form for, including some country-specific work visas.

 For most work visas, you need to set up a New Zealand Government RealMe account before you start your application.

-You don't need a RealMe account if you're applying for:
+You do not need a RealMe account if you’re applying for: